-The Company has evaluated all events or transactions that occurred after 31 March 2024 up through 09 August 2024, the date the special purpose financial statements were authorised for issue by the Board of Directors.
-Based on this evaluation, the Company is not aware of any events or transactions that would require recognition or disclosure in the Special Purpose Financial Statements.
+The Company has evaluated all events or transactions that occurred after 31 March 2024 up through 09 August 2024, the date the financial statements were authorised for issue by the Board of Directors.
+Based on this evaluation, the company is not aware of any events or transactions that would require recognition or disclosure.

-21 Previous year's figures
+26 Previous year's figures